Social Democrats (Socialdemokraterna)

 Ebba Busch Thor.
 Photo: Erik Simander/TT

 Party: The Christian Democrats have been trying to move away from their religious roots and build wider support, but the party is struggling to gain popularity.
-It only just reached the four-percent threshold needed to secure seats in the Swedish parliament in the last general election in September 2014, and polls in 2017 suggest it could fall below the watermark in the forthcoming election.
+Its increasingly tough stance on immigration has also cost it some of its supporters who back traditionally Christian values.
+It only just reached the four-percent threshold needed to secure seats in the Swedish parliament in the last general election in September 2014, and polls suggest they will see a similar result this year.
 Areas their policies focus on include welfare for the elderly and a hard-line stance on extremism.

 Number of seats: 16